privacore/helppages-findx/en/gettingstarted/firefox-for-ios.md

 # How to set Findx as the default search engine on an iPhone

-You can easily make Findx your default search engine in Firefox for iOS in a few easy steps.
+If you don't want to use the [native Findx app on your iPhone](/en/gettingstarted/findxmobile), you can make Findx your default search engine in Firefox for iOS in a few easy steps.

 ## 1. Add Findx as a search engine in Firefox for iOS
 To add Findx as a search engine: